 WHAT IF THE VERSION OF SUCCESS YOU’VE BEEN CHASING…ISN’T EVEN YOURS?

-But underneath it all, they start to ask:
+But underneath it all, they’ve started to ask themselves:

 Am I fulfilled?